Every Day Foods

 Broccoli contains antioxidants that help eradicate bad, damaged cells in your body.
 Broccoli is a cruciferous vegetable that has some protein in each serving as well.
 Broccoli is good raw, sauteed or cooked.
 I love to sheet pan roast broccoli with a little turmeric and garlic.
 When its roasted and dry, it saves in the refrigerator for 3-4 days and makes a great topping on your salad mid week or a side with dinner.

-Quick Tip: Four easy ways to broccoli.
-Broccoli slaw, roasted broccoli with turmeric, sauteed broccoli with veggies, steamed broccoli with chicken or fish!
+Broccoli slaw, roasted broccoli with turmeric, sautéed broccoli with veggies, steamed broccoli with chicken or fish!
+Four easy ways to broccoli.

 Yours in Health,